msveshnikov/turbocontent/server/index.md

 Below is the complete documentation for the file server/index.js.
-This file is the main entry point for the backend of the Boiler application.
+This file is the main entry point for the backend of the Turbocontent application.
 It sets up an Express server, configures middleware (including CORS, rate limiting, logging, compression, and Prometheus metrics), connects to MongoDB, wires up API routes, and integrates with third-party services such as Stripe.
 The server is responsible for generating AI-powered presentations, handling user and admin routes, processing